kvr000/zbynek-cxx-exp/simd/matrix-multiplication/README.md

 - Neon: aarch64, using multiply-add
 - NeonPar2: aarch64, using multiply-add, two vectors in parallel (or two rows of matrix in parallel, as long as compiler is smart enough to interlace)
 - Neon (vecTmult): aarch64, using vaddvq\_f32
+- SveRows: aarch64, matrix multiplication based on per-row multiplication.
+- SveSingle: aarch64, matrix multiplication based on all rows at once.
+- Sve (vecmult): aarch64, vector multiplication, all array elements at once.

 Observations: